amarasovic/abstract-anaphora-data/README.md

 4. import parsed corpus and choose "General Penn treebank format filter"
 5. click Start

+*NOTE:* before parsing a corpus we excluded documents which occur in our test sets.

 ### Find matches for a syntactic pattern
 1. run: ```./runTSearch.sh```
 2. click on the corpus in the left sidebar